 Since we were founded in April 1996, and especially since Warburg Pincus acquired a controlling stake in our company in May 2002, we have experienced growth and significantly expanded our operations.
-Our employees have increased to 27,020 as at March 31, 2014 from 15,084 as at March 31, 2007.
-In January 2008, we established a new delivery center in Romania, which we expanded in fiscal 2011.
-Our subsidiary, WNS Philippines Inc., established a delivery center in the Philippines in April 2008, which it expanded in fiscal 2010.
-Additionally, in fiscal 2010, we established a new delivery center in Costa Rica and streamlined our operations by consolidating our production capacities in various delivery centers in Bangalore, Mumbai and Pune.
+For example, over the last five fiscal years, our employees have increased to 28,890 as at March 31, 2015 from 21,958 as at March 31, 2010.
+In fiscal 2011, we expanded our delivery center in Romania.
 In fiscal 2013, we opened new facilities in Poland and Vishakhapatnam, or Vizag.
 In fiscal 2014, our facilities in China and Sri Lanka became operational.
-In April 2014 our delivery center in South Carolina, in the US became fully operational.
-In October 2014, our newest facility in China became fully operational.
+In fiscal 2015, our delivery centers in South Carolina and Pennsylvania, in the US, as well as in South Africa, became fully operational, as did our newest facility in China.
 We now have delivery centers across 10 countries in China, Costa Rica, India, the Philippines, Poland, Romania, South Africa, Sri Lanka, the UK and the US.
 Further, in February 2011, we received in-principle approval for the allotment of a piece of land on lease for a term of 99 years, measuring 5 acres in Tiruchirappalli Navalpattu, special economic zone, or SEZ, in the state of Tamil Nadu, India from Electronics Corporation of Tamil Nadu Limited, or ELCOT for setting up delivery centers in the future.
 We intend to further expand our global delivery capability, and we are exploring plans to do so in Asia Pacific and Latin America.

 We have also completed numerous acquisitions.
 For example, in June 2012, we acquired Fusion, a leading BPM provider based in South Africa.
 Fusion provides a range of outsourcing services, including contact center, customer care and business continuity services, to both South African and international clients.
-With operations in Cape Town and Johannesburg, Fusion employed approximately 1,500 people as at June 30, 2012, which increased to 2,180 people as at December 31, 2014.
-In July 2008, we entered into a transaction with Aviva involving our acquisition from Aviva all the shares of Aviva Global.
+With operations in Cape Town and Johannesburg, Fusion employed approximately 1,500 people as at June 30, 2012, which increased to 3,003 people as at June 30, 2015.